twosixtech/demo-integrating-docker-and-adb/README.md

-# adb-docker-demo
+# Integrating Docker and ADB

-Example Using ADB in Docker
+Demonstration of using ADB in Docker

 ## Prerequisites